jdx/mise/docs/cli/ls-remote.md

 # `mise ls-remote [--all] [TOOL@VERSION] [PREFIX]`

-List runtime versions available for install
+List runtime versions available for install.

-note that the results are cached run `mise cache clean` to clear the cache and get fresh results
+Note that the results may be cached, run `mise cache clean` to clear the cache and get fresh results.

 ## Arguments